USAFA-ECE/ece382/docs/Assignments/lab11.md

 ## 🚚 Deliverables

 ### Deliverable 1
 - **[6 Points]** Run `Program11_1()` to transmit strings via USB/UART and take a screenshot of the serial terminal displaying the strings.
-Submit a screenshot of your Serial Terminal in Gradescope.
+Submit a screenshot of your Serial Terminal on Gradescope.

 ### Deliverable 2
 - **[6 Points]** Run `Program11_2()` to transmit your name via UART.
 Submit a screenshot of Moku:Go Logic Analyzer. **Annotate three letters of your name and their binary values.**